Database replication

 - A primary database instance

-- An object store, such as AWS S3 or Azure Blob Storage
+- An object store, such as AWS S3 or Azure Blob Storage, or an NFS distributed file system

 - Any number of replica instances

-We provide native support for AWS S3 and Azure Blob Storage.
+We provide native support for AWS S3, Azure Blob Storage, and the NFS distributed file system.

 We also plan to support other object stores such as Google Cloud Storage: